demisto/content/Packs/CiscoEmailSecurity/Integrations/CiscoEmailSecurity/README.md

 ### cisco-email-security-dlp-details-get
 ***
-Cisco Email Security get details on a dlp
+Retrieves details on a DLP.

 #### Base Command